hopeross/psrails-learning/README.md

 * Lesson 37 - Through Associations
     * far more efficient, query wise, by using this.
 A little tricky to fully comprehend but if one takes a step back and thinks it through it works.
+* Lesson 38 - Many to Many with checkboxes
+    * Well that was actually kinda fun.
+Join tables are fairly useful tools to make connections between two different models
+*